neondatabase/website/content/docs/functions/dense_rank.md

 This section covers additional considerations for the `dense_rank` function.

-### How `dense_rank` different from the `RANK` function?
+### How is `dense_rank` different from the `rank` function?

-The `RANK` function assigns a unique rank to each distinct row in the result set and leaves gaps in the ranking sequence when there are ties.
+The `rank` function assigns a unique rank to each distinct row in the result set and leaves gaps in the ranking sequence when there are ties.
 If two or more rows have the same values and are assigned the same rank, the next rank will be skipped.